AYRO Announces First Quarter 2021 Financial Results and Provides Corporate Update

 “I am also happy to report that the response to our Electric Vaccine Vehicle, or EVV, from our recent roadshow has been very positive and that a couple of federal agencies are testing the vehicle currently.
 However, as I’ve said before, the sales cycle is much longer given that government agencies are involved, but we are optimistic regarding possible EVV purchases to be used in a host of applications and environments.
 The EVV is another testament to the value of our strategic partnerships in that this EV application drew upon the strengths and expertise of not just AYRO, but Gallery Carts, Club Car, and Element, as well.

-“Regarding production launches, we expect the 411x Current light-duty truck to be officially launched by Club Car in the near term, while the next generation 311x vehicle is expected to be introduced to the market in late 2021 with production expected to commence in the first half of 2022.
+“Regarding production launches, the next generation 311x vehicle is expected to be introduced to the market in late 2021 with production expected to commence in the first half of 2022.
 The restaurant delivery market represents an immense opportunity, and our ecosystem approach positions us to capitalize on this opportunity upon the launch of the 311x EV.
 Our dedicated designers are working toward meeting the unique needs of restaurants, and we can’t wait to roll this vehicle out to the restaurant industry.

 “As always, we are thankful for our shareholder support and look forward to sharing additional progress and corporate milestones with investors.
 Our goal remains to be the leader in purpose-built EVs,” concluded Mr. Keller.